Chii1-chips/Chii1-chips/README.md

 ..
 So..
 You might not know what a crackship is- thats alright!
 A crackship is when you ship two characters even UNLIKELY to like each other, met briefly, or hell, could even be in a different fandom!
 It can be shorten up to, " I wanna ship it for the funnies... ' ^_^.

+#### Quote as of April 26 2026: "I collect people like they're uno cards" - me

 <p align="center"> <img src="https://adriansblinkiecollection.neocities.org/dividers/vine27.gif" width="1000">

 # This is the end of this github page for NOW!!
 I may add stuff in the future, but for now?
 I need to take a break.